theodore-evans/pathpattern/README.md

 Run the app with execute.sh, providing arguments for the configuration filename (.json), the number of images to generate, and the image output directory, or without arguments to generate a sample of 10 images using sample_config.json

-The app takes a configuration file with the same format as sample_config.json:
+The app takes a configuration file with the same format as sample_config.json, where ImageSize defines the width/height of the output image, RadiusMeanDistMean defines the mean of the distribution from which the mean node radius is drawn, etc.

 ```
 {